IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :SearchApiRequiresToken
 +++++++++++++++++++++++

-In Dataverse Software version 4.7 and lower, the :doc:`/api/search` required an API token, but as of Dataverse Software version 4.7.1 this is no longer the case.
+In Dataverse Software 4.7 and lower, the :doc:`/api/search` required an API token, but as of Dataverse Software 4.7.1 this is no longer the case.
 If you prefer the old behavior of requiring API tokens to use the Search API, set ``:SearchApiRequiresToken`` to ``true``.

 ``curl -X PUT -d true http://localhost:8080/api/admin/settings/:SearchApiRequiresToken``